 Companies in the UK experienced a shortage of workers in 2024 at an average of 7.4%.
 The UK has always been able to attract people from all over the world to live, work and study.
 Over 1.2 million skilled workers arrived in in the year ending June 2024 for long-term immigration visas alone, all of them helping to ease the labour shortage.

-Applicants and their dependants under the Health and Care Worker visa are still exempt.
+Applicants on the Health and Care Worker visa remain exempt.

 What jobs are there a shortage of in the UK?